mosip/mosip-infra/deployment/sandbox-v2/utils/onboard/partner/README.md

     For actions see help.
 The actions here map to steps above:
     $ ./partner.py --help
     ```
+1. The steps are illustrated in [onboard playbook](../../../playbooks/onboard/partner.yml)

 ## Various attributes
 * **partnerType**: Partner types are pre-populated in `partner_type` table of `mosip_pms` DB and must not be altered.